Beloved-vince/CRUDAPI/README.md

         {
         "name": "Alice",
-        "name": "Johnson",
-        "email": "alice@example.com"
         }
 * Response:

-If the creation is successful, you will receive a JSON response with a status code of 201 (Created) and the newly created Person object, including its ID. json
+        ```If the creation is successful, you will receive a JSON response with a status code of 201 (Created) and the newly created Person object, including its ID.``
+        json
         Copy code
         {
         "id": 2,
         "name": "Alice",
         }

 ## Read a Person
-T```o retrieve information about a specific Person object, you can use the RetrievePersonView endpoint by sending an HTTP GET request with the `person's ID.
+T```o retrieve information about a specific Person object, you can use the RetrievePersonView endpoint by sending an HTTP GET request with the `

+        *person's ID.

         Endpoint: /api/<int:pk>

         Method: GET

         Description: Retrieve details of a Person object by specifying its ID.

         Example Request:

         http
         GET /api/2
         Response:

 ```If the requested person exists, you will receive a JSON response with a status code of 200 (OK) and the details of the Person object.``
 json